Singing the Blues

 Status: In stock, Digital book is available for immediate access.

 What people are saying:

 I’m not a singer at all but I figured if I could sing the notes with a blues progression it makes sense that I’d would be better able to express myself within this style.
 These exercises aren’t easy and I’d certainly recommending getting at least 50% correct answers on the one note exercises.
 But I have to admit when I’m improvising now I’m hearing a lot better and coming up with better melodic ideas so it works R. Marion

 Bruce recommended I use this with the Blues Campus and Lick Lexicon courses that I’m working on.
-I passed out of one note ear training a while back and I’m working on Key Note Recognition.
+I passed out of one note ear training a while back and I’m working on Key Note Recognition and the Practice Perfect Applied Ear Training Series which is a lot of fun.
 I think the main thing I learned from this course is “Context” Bruce keeps harping about you need to do the ear training in different contexts and that’s totally true I felt like a total beginner for the first few weeks with this course but now I’m hitting the notes and singing some cool blues licks.
 So get this it helps!!
 H. Drecain

 I’m a blues nut and have to say this course kicked my ass.
-That said it is also helping me get at those inner blues ideas I always new I had but couldn’t express well.
-I’d also reccomemd the Rhythm Ear Training Course because if your rhythm sucks it ain’t going to matter how cool a blues line you are singing the rhythm has to be in the pocket.
+That said it is also helping me get at those inner blues ideas I always knew I had but couldn’t express well.
+I’d also recommend the Rhythm Ear Training and the Music Rhythm Series because if your rhythm sucks it ain’t going to matter how cool a blues line you are singing the rhythm has to be in the pocket.
 F. Greig